bac2qh/ippp_Final_Project/README.md

 # So this is our final project's repo
 # ENJOY

+#### Di 11/30 5:56

+Refined the analysis on crime: DONE!

+First try: started regression analysis on different socioeconomic indicators and crime rate, completed two reg models and several graphs.

+Highlight: further detailed & deeper analysis on the regression results is needed.

 #### Di 11/30 1:06

 Finished the analysis on crime, please see Crime_Only_Analysis and the related graphs.